 When grown outside, gardeners typically grow their cyperus as annuals which do not require any pruning.
 If you are growing your plant outside and want it to grow as a perennial, you will need to do some pruning to generate new growth.
 However, do not prune after September 1st so that new growth is not damaged by frost.

-If you are growing your cyperus inside, it is best to prune it every few months to generate new growth.
-Pruning dead leaves and stems will also allow you to keep your plant looking nice and healthy.
+If you are growing your cyperus inside, it is best to prune it every few months to generate new plant stem growth.
+Pruning dead leaves and tall stems will also allow you to keep your plant looking nice and healthy.

 Repotting and Transplanting